Build Investigative Interview Skills with a Virtual Role-Player

 Nonverbal Cues

 When you interview your subject, he or she will provide a variety of nonverbal cues during the responses.
 These cues provide additional important signs of deception and can be used to determine if your rapport-building efforts are working or failing.
 Nonverbal cues are physical movements of the body.
 People possess characteristic nonverbal ways of reacting while communicating.
 These reactions often represent an unconscious, emotional reaction to something they are thinking about or saying.
 As with verbal cues, look for departures from a person's typical nonverbal actions to detect deception.
-Compare the truth-telling style with the deceptive behavior.
+Compare the truth-telling style with deceptive behavior.

 Typical of Truth-Telling Behavior

-Subject's behaviour is normal
+Subject's behavior is normal

 Typical of Deceptive Behavior